GameServerManagers/LinuxGSM-Docs/Multiple-Game-Servers.md

 # One user for each installation and instance

 This method is the most simple and will fit most use cases.
-It consists in creating a new user for each game server, repeat the install process and edit your [[LinuxGSM Config]] if needed.
+It consists of creating a new user for each game server, repeat the install process and edit your [[LinuxGSM Config]] if needed.

 ## Use cases
 * You run various game servers: they don't share any content, so it's best to isolate them into their own user
 * You run multiple servers of the same game, but they need to have separate content and addons
-* You want your game servers to be totally independent in order to prevent breaking everything at once, also, you have pently of free disk space
+* You want your game servers to be totally independent in order to prevent breaking everything at once, also, you have plenty of free disk space

 ### Pros
 * Easy to setup | Just repeat the install process under a new user